 The primary functions of the Science/Medical Committee of the Board are to focus on the key scientific and development issues facing our technology and drugs in development, and help set our strategy in such areas.
-The Science/Medical Committee met three times in 2015.
+The Science/Medical Committee met once in 2017.